paser-group/ICPColocation/SELF_NOTES.md

 1. In `examples/magnum.pp`, password is passed as `class { '::magnum::db::mysql':` in `class magnum::db::mysql(){}` located at `manifests/db/mysql.pp`.
 Similarly,  `domain_password => 'oh_my_no_secret',` is used in `class { '::magnum::keystone::domain': }`
 that calls `class magnum::keystone::domain () {}` in `manifests/keystone/domain.pp`.
 Eventually the password is used in `magnum_config {}`

+> Need to do cross script tracking.
+TODO.
+Rest handled by TaintPup

 #### Repository-51

 Location:  `/Users/arahman/PRIOR_NCSU/SECU_REPOS/ostk-pupp/puppet-oslo-2018-06/`

 1. Nothing found or identified previously

+> Handled by TaintPup

 #### Repository-52